dfulmer/project-umr/README.md

 Take dmf test 2024-08-14-3-4.txt and replace the three addSubField lines with blocks from the createlist.py script.

 ## Normalization rule size is 150k
 Normalization rules can be around 2,237 lines long, depending on content.
+Specifically, they can be 150K in size, as of 2024-08-15.

 ## change-852-normalization-rule.txt
 This rule changes the 852 first indicator to 4 and removes the $h subfield.